U.S. court unfreezes $18 billion award vs Chevron

-NEW YORK An appeals court reversed on Monday an order freezing enforcement outside of Ecuador of an $18 billion pollution damages award against Chevron Corp.
+NEW YORK A U.S. appeals court reversed an order freezing enforcement outside of Ecuador of an $18 billion damages award against Chevron Corp over pollution in the Amazonian rain forest.

-The order by the 2nd U.S. Circuit Court of Appeals in New York is the latest reversal in a nearly two decade-long legal battle over pollution in the Amazonian rainforest in Ecuador.
+The order, issued by the 2nd U.S. Circuit Court of Appeals in New York on Monday, is the latest reversal in a 18-year legal battle that has gone all the way to international arbitrators in Europe, who have also sought to block enforcement of the judgment.

-In February, an Ecuadorean judge ordered Chevron to pay damages to the plaintiffs, but both Chevron and the residents appealed, and the case has yet to make its way to the country's highest court.
+In February, an Ecuadorean judge ordered Chevron, the second-largest U.S. oil company, to pay damages to the plaintiffs, but both the company and the residents appealed, and the case has yet to make its way to the country's highest court.

-In anticipation of the judgment, however, Chevron had filed court papers asking District Judge Lewis Kaplan to freeze any possible enforcement of payment anywhere outside Ecuador.
-Kaplan, who presides over a chunk of the litigation in Manhattan federal court, issued the now-reversed preliminary injunction in March.
+In anticipation of the judgment, however, Chevron filed court papers asking U.S. District Judge Lewis Kaplan to freeze any possible enforcement of payment anywhere outside Ecuador.
+Kaplan, who presides over a chunk of the litigation still in Manhattan federal court, issued the now-reversed preliminary injunction in March.

+"We are very excited that the court has reached this decision," Jim Tyrrell, the attorney who argued for the Ecuadoreans before the 2nd Circuit, said in a statement.
+"It represents a triumph of the rule of law over the sensationalism created by Chevron's PR department."

-A lawyer for Chevron, Randy Mastro, did not return a call seeking comment on the order.
-Officials at the company were not immediately available for comment.
+Officials at the San Ramon, California-based company were not immediately available for comment on the order.
+A Chevron lawyer, Randy Mastro, did not return a call seeking comment.

 The Ecuadorean rain forest residents say Texaco, bought by Chevron in 2001, is responsible for hazardous oil-drilling waste dumped on their land in the 1970s and 1980s.